httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
 The origin of that URI represents the context in which a user most likely believes themselves to be interacting.
-We'll define this origin, the top-level traversable's active document's origin, as the "top-level origin".
+This origin, the top-level traversable's active document's origin, is defined as the "top-level origin".

-For a document displayed in a top-level traversable, we can stop here: the document's "site for cookies" is the top-level origin.
+For a document displayed in a top-level traversable, the document's "site for cookies" is the top-level origin.

-For container documents, we need to audit the origins of each of a document's ancestor navigables' active documents in order to account for the "multiple-nested scenarios" described in {{Section 4 of RFC7034}}.
+For container documents, the origins of each of a document's ancestor navigables' active documents must be audited in order to account for the "multiple-nested scenarios" described in {{Section 4 of RFC7034}}.
 A document's "site for cookies" is the top-level origin if and only if the top-level origin is same-site with the document's origin, and with each of the document's